Anxious Child, Ages 6 to 12

 - Talk it out.
 Some of your child's fears are entirely normal and denying them would be denying reality.
 A typical one for this age is apprehension about doing badly in school.
 (Perhaps you still have that dream about going to class only to find that it's exam day and you never cracked a book.)
 Pretty much everyone experiences fear of failure, and empathizing with your child can help.
 However, if your child is worrying obsessively or convinced she won't succeed, try to help her see that if she has studied for tests and done her homework, this fear isn't grounded in reality.

 - Write or act it out.
 School-age kids often keep journals, and writing down fears and worries can do wonders to dissipate them.
 If your child has become concerned about something outside her own life, such as the plight of dolphins or children going hungry, don't dismiss her fears, but give her tools to confront them.
 She might write a letter to Greenpeace about the dolphins or to UNICEF asking about ways to aid needy children.
 Acting out fears is another way to diminish them.
-If your child is afraid of pirates, he might work it out through an imaginary battle.

 - Practice short separations.
 Encourage your shy child to stay overnight at a friend's house or spend a weekend with a favorite aunt and uncle.
 Such temporary separations will give her practice in adjusting to different situations and interacting with people outside the family.